joone/MSEdgeExplainers/DelayedMessages/explainer.md

 onmessage = async (event) => {
   const processingStart = event.timeStamp; // Time when worker starts processing this message const startTimeFromMain = event.data.startTime - performance.timeOrigin; // Convert to worker timeline
-  // Calculate message queue wait time by comparing when the message
+  // Calculate task queue wait time by comparing when the message
   // was sent (from main thread) vs when it started processing (in worker) const blockedDuration = processingStart - startTimeFromMain;
   const message = event.data;